 The Montessori approach offers a broad vision of childcare and education as a way of life.
 It is designed to help children with their task of inner construction as they grow from childhood to maturity.
 It succeeds because it draws its principles from the natural development of the child.

 Montessori classrooms provide a prepared environment where children are free to respond to their natural tendency to work.
 The children's innate passion for learning is encouraged by giving them opportunities to engage in spontaneous, purposeful activities with the guidance of a trained adult.
-Through their work, the children develop concentration and joy-ful self discipline.
-Within a framework of order, the children progress at thier own pace and rhythm, according to thier individual capabilities.
+Through their work, the children develop concentration and joyful self discipline.
+Within a framework of order, the children progress at thier own pace and rhythm, according to their individual capabilities.

 "I have studied the child.
 I have taken what the child has given me and expressed it, and that is what's called the Montessori method"

-What Do Children Do in A Montessori Program?
+What Do Children Do in a Montessori Program?

 There are several different, yet integrated, areas of learning in a Infant & Toddler, Pre-School, or Elementary Montessori classroom: practical life skills, sensorial development, language, mathematics, history, science, and cultural studies (geography, art, music).
 In addition to the available materials in each area, children might also take time out during the day to sing songs, read a story, or enjoy nature.